LineMetrics/dribble/README.md

 Where:
 * Res1/2/3/4 - map of results, if any any generated, eg. [{output_sink, Val}], or []
-* AuditLog3 - audit log on filters, transformers, branches, boxes, windows
+* AuditLog3 - audit log on filters, transformers, branches, windows

 Other examples
 --------------